Piour/cozy-feeds/README.md

 * order feeds by creation date for every tag
 * bug : needs to load feed 2 times before to get updated title
 * show feed description on mouseover
-* deleting a feed puts it into the new feed form
 * manage atom feeds
-* show text of link (or summary or whatever is available)
 * bug : classes of feeds with bad characters cant be deleted
 * bug : first display of a feed cant be deleted
 * add filter for links